 Using Kafka to push cloudlet events

 Any cloudlet-related events will get pushed to the Kafka cluster since Kafka is set up on a per-cloudlet basis.
-However, Operators can also view developer-related events, including app instances events and so forth, if the cloudlet is part of the cloudlet pool.
+However, operators can also view developer-related events, including app instances events, if the cloudlet is part of the cloudlet pool.

 Kafka sends messages to topics, and each topic contains specific messages.
 When configuring cloudlets for the Kafka, the Kafka cluster requires two topics to be created.